 - Customer Signature (Digital signature from the customer on the order)

 - Receipt of Purchase (Sales Order confirmation email/Invoice in TradeGecko)

 - Customer Communication (Refers to any communication between the Merchant and Buyer.
 Eg. email communication with regards to the order placement)

 - Shipping Information (Refers to proof of shipping.
 E.g. Tracking link, Documentation, Proof of Delivery, Shipping Confirmation)

 - Any additional information explaining the context of the dispute if relevant

 How can I submit dispute information?

-Withdrawal of funds in case of dispute loss
+How do I withdraw funds in the case of dispute loss?

 When the bank or issuer finds the dispute in the customer’s favor, the amount of the dispute is withdrawn from the TradeGecko Merchant’s Account linked to TradeGecko Payments, including the chargeback fee.